Nick-Rodrigues/Nick-Rodrigues/README.md

 - 🏋🏻‍♂️ Fun fact: If I'm not studying, I'm at the gym
 - 😄 Pronouns: He/him
 - 💬 I can fluently speak English and Portuguese
+- 🚀 My goal is above the sky

 <div style="display :inline_block" align="center">
   <h3>What I'm used to</h3>